 Figure 4.11.1.4.2-1: Procedures for EPS bearer IDs transfer

-1. The AMF sends an Nsmf_PDUSession_UpdateSMContext Request message to the SMF in above case;
+1. The AMF sends an Nsmf_PDUSession_CreateSMContext Request or Nsmf_PDUSession_UpdateSMContext Request message to the SMF in above case;

-2. The PGW-C+SMF to AMF: Nsmf_PDUSession_UpdateSMContext Response with the allocated EBI information.
+2. The PGW-C+SMF to AMF: Nsmf_PDUSession_CreateSMContext Response or Nsmf_PDUSession_UpdateSMContext Request with the allocated EBI information.